-XAMPP is an open source, cross-platform web server solution stack comes up with the Apache distribution which consists of MariaDB, Perl, PHP stored in one downloadable file.
-BONUS- The tool is extremely easy to install apart from using.
+XAMPP is an open-source, cross-platform web server solution stack that comes up with the Apache distribution which consists of MariaDB, Perl, and PHP stored in one downloadable file.
+BONUS- The tool is extremely easy to install apart from using it.

-WampServer, an open source local development environment tool allows mobile app building companies to create web applications with the help of Apache, MySQL, and PHP databases.
-Moreover, this platform decked up with PhpMyAdmin and SQLite in order to manage databases.
+WampServer, an open-source local development environment tool allows mobile app-building companies to create web applications with the help of Apache, MySQL, and PHP databases.
+Moreover, this platform is decked up with PhpMyAdmin and SQLite to manage databases.

-It is an open source platform putting microservices on the chart offering developers and testers easy to use and fast packaging, deployment mechanism along with distribution in order to build compartmentalized apps.
+It is an open-source platform putting microservices on the chart offering developers and testers easy-to-use and fast packaging, deployment mechanism along with distribution to build compartmentalized apps.
 Meanwhile, it also provides an ecosystem of tools like cloud service, native clustering, and registry service.

 Asana is a SaaS platform that is designed for helping teams to work even more effectively.
 Meanwhile, it also focuses on allowing users to manage tasks and projects online without the need to use email.

-One of the most popular cloud-based messaging & collaboration app Slack has revolutionized the way through which enterprises communicate.
+One of the most popular cloud-based messaging & collaboration apps Slack has revolutionized the way through which enterprises communicate.

-Jira is another web-based project management platform tool that uses the kanban and scrum paradigms in order to manage projects.
+Jira is another web-based project management platform tool that uses the Kanban and scrum paradigms to manage projects.